Red Hook tour

 The giant Ikea arrived, not without controversy, as did the Fairway Market.
 Both today provide fantastic outdoor waterfront space, including a park that memorializes Red Hook's maritime past.
 Developers have floated big, often unresolved plans for remaining parcels of land.
 A community farm involves local youth, as does the Center for Court Innovation.

 They still make things in Red Hook, from architectural glass to furniture, and also consumables: a chocolate maker, an ice cream factory, a winery, a couple of distillers have launched in Red Hook.
 There's a great bakery and an even better place for key lime pies.
 Oddities abound, including a "mystery" federal facility, an under-the-radar factory making a unique foodstuff, a "robotic church," an art storage facility, and a "hidden" garden.
-And even Tesla located its first showroom in a corner of the neighborhood.

 Basic tour length: 2-2.5 hours (see fees)